 We have a large vegetable garden where we attempt to grow multiple varieties of the foods we like to eat, along with culinary and medicinal herbs, flowers, and fruit trees.
-We also have a large orchard space with multiple varieties of stone fruits, apples, pears, and persimmons (Most about 3 years old).
+We also have a large orchard space with multiple varieties of stone fruits, apples, pears, and persimmons (all just starting to produce).
 In both of these spaces we incorporate bountiful forage for bees and hummingbirds (we love salvias just as much as our pollinators!).
 We collect all of our water on-site, using our gardens, ponds, and swales to slow it, spread it, sink it.
 We are very focused on water management, restoring our watershed, regenerating creeks and repairing damage left behind by harsh logging practices causing erosion issues.
 We do some of this work intertwined with forest and fire management, along with harvesting materials for future building projects.
 Our goal is to provide housing and community spaces with the majority of materials found on the land.
 We will also supplement with special salvaged materials such as old-growth redwood from a barn we helped tear down, driftwood, and clay brought to us (after offerings have been made) by friends from sacred places all over the planet